You don’t need permission to learn

 Deliberate practice to learn hard things

 As I write this, there’s a set of books (shown above) sitting next to my computer.
 These books were specifically called out by Richard Feynman, the Nobel Prize winning physicist, as the ones he studied from as a young student trying to learn math and they were specifically written for self-study in the days before computers or the internet.
 He wasn’t born knowing math any more than you or I, he worked his way through it, doing the problems in the books and inventing some of his own.

-Anyone can buy these books, some are available free online, most can be found on eBay from time to time which is where I found mine, and if you master the content, you’ll know more math to a higher degree than 99 percent of college graduates.
+Anyone can buy these books, some are available free online, most can be found on eBay from time to time which is where I found mine, (Advanced Calculus by Frederick Woods, too, though less common) and if you master the content, you’ll know more math to a higher degree than 99 percent of college graduates.
 (The Boy Scientist in the above group, not a math book, is one he recalled as enjoyable at a very early age) In just eight inches of shelf space, you can cover the entire spectrum of math from basic arithmetic through algebra, geometry, trigonometry and differential and integral calculus.

 The almost magical mastery Feynman would later demonstrate didn’t appear out of thin air, he worked at it.
 He engaged in deliberate practice to learn hard things, which may be the best of all techniques to move from novice to professional to absolute mastery, it’s the no shortcut, no tricks, just put in the effort and do it technique that so few seem willing to commit to.

 Commit to a project, then learn how and do it

 If there is any secret to learning hard things it’s this; identify a project you would really like to be able to do and commit to doing it.
 Don’t limit yourself to those things you already know how to do, focus on describing your project, a hard project, and then do the real thing, don’t learn about it, actually do it.
 You’ll learn because you’ll have no choice.